MarkoMackic/Smart-Home-Project/Readme.md

+blablaslasdasd
+asd
+a
+sd
+asd
+as
+d
+as
+asd

 # :smile:  Smart Home Automation :smile:
 #### This is project under active development (with many features unfinished, or buggy), UI is unfinished and currently just serves to test internals, so don't expect it to do something that works out of the box !
 ---
 ## :book: About

 The goal of this project is to create ecosystem of devices that can be controlled with  `Arduino` microcontroller platform, and create drivers for them to be used in *client software* ( which is written in `Visual Basic` ).
 And finally connecting software to *server* (which is currently written in `Python`) so user could control those devices directly from browser and read device states at real time.

 ---
 ## :book: More details for interested

 ### :large_blue_circle: Hardware and firmware